And I'm broke from paying my dues

 The book provides examples of:

-- Added Alliterative Appeal: "Bought the farm for failing to field a fetched frap tree."
+- Added Alliterative Appeal: "(The world's first and last Cave Cat) bought the farm when he failed to feel the fetched frap tree."

-- Anachronism Stew: In "Cave Cat" cavemen exist at the same time as dinosaurs, real-estate salesmen, and George Burns.
+- Anachronism Stew: In "Cave Cat" cavemen exist at the same time as dinosaurs, real-estate salesmen, and (in the book, but not the special) George Burns.

 - Art Shift: Occurs often, as it was written and drawn by various artists.